bhauman/figwheel-main/docs/quick_start.md

 `com.bhauman/rebel-readline-cljs` and it will launch a REPL using this much more capable terminal line reader.

-Let's launch `figwheel.main` again, from the `hello-cljs` directory:
+Let's launch a REPL with `figwheel.main` again, from the `hello-cljs`
+directory:

 ```shell
 $ clojure -m figwheel.main
 ```

-After launching a Browser will open and a REPL will start just as when we launched it above.
-However, you will see the following line right before the `cljs.user=>` prompt.
+After launching, a Browser will open and a REPL will start just as when we launched it before.
+However, you now will see the following line a few lines before the `cljs.user=>` prompt.

 ```shell
 [Rebel readline] Type :repl/help for online help info